SEACAMP San Diego

 • Schedule: SEACAMP San Diego office is currently available Monday through Thursday 9:00am – 4:00pm PT.

-Parent, teacher, and chaperone comments include that kids “loved SEACAMP” and “are still talking about” their time there, that instructors were “excellent” and students “were so engaged,” and that “the kids always have a blast” and staff are “great with the kids and the adults alike.”
-Parents also report that their children “couldn’t stop talking about” their experience and describe SEACAMP as “a great program – especially for kids growing up in land-locked states.”
+Parent, teacher, and chaperone feedback includes comments that kids are still talking about how much they loved SEACAMP, that instructors are excellent and students were very engaged, and that staff are great with both kids and adults.
+Parents report that their children “had the best time,” “couldn’t stop talking about” their experience, and that the program is “great…especially for kids growing up in land-locked states,” with some noting their children are still talking about their week at SEACAMP.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.